noloerino/eye-fuzz/README.md

 - _Save current session to file_: Saves the whole history of choices made for the duration of a fuzzing session to a JSON file with the specified name (the `.json` extension is not automatically applied).

-    The file is saved in the `savedSessions` directory.
+    The file is saved in the `saved_sessions` directory.
 - _Load session from file_: Loads a history of choices from a JSON file, as produced by the "Save current session" command.
 This replaces the current fuzzing session, and the generator will be rerun once to ensure consistency.